peterhinch/micropython-async/v3/as_demos/monitor/README.md

 monitor.validation(False)
 ```

+## 7.4 ESP8266 note

+ESP8266 applications can be monitored using the transmit-only UART 1.

+I was expecting problems: on boot the ESP8266 transmits data on both UARTs at
+75Kbaud.
+In practice `monitor_pico.py` ignores this data for the following
+reasons.

+A bit at 75Kbaud corresponds to 13.3 bits at 1Mbaud.
+The receiving UART will
+see a transmitted 1 as 13 consecutive 1 bits.
+In the absence of a start bit, it
+will ignore the idle level.
+An incoming 0 will be interpreted as a framing
+error because of the absence of a stop bit.
+In practice the Pico UART returns
+`b'\x00'` when this occurs; `monitor.py` ignores such characters.
+A monitored
+ESP8266 behaves identically to other platforms and can be rebooted at will.

 # 8. A hardware implementation

+I expect to use this a great deal, so I designed a PCB.
+In the image below the
-The device under test is on the right, linked to the Pico board by means of a
+device under test is on the right, linked to the Pico board by means of a UART.
-UART.

 ![Image](./monitor_hw.JPG)